 MS students could also learn various methods to screen and assess infants, toddlers, preschoolers and children with developmental delays or disabilities.

 Some MS in Child Development programs may enable students to tailor their studies through a concentration.

 A PhD in Developmental Psychology is a research science and terminal degree.
-PhD programs in developmental psych therefore might broadly emphasize research methods, scholarship, and teaching.
+PhD programs in developmental psych therefore broadly emphasize research methods, scholarship, and teaching.

 Most PhD programs in developmental psychology provide students with the opportunity to develop both breadth and depth of knowledge.
 Multiple courses could enable students to apply the latest theories and research on child development, abnormal psychology, behavior analysis, and health issues that affect children and adolescents.

 Students could also learn to fuse developmental psychology theory and research.
 Areas that are often discussed include cognitive, neurological, emotional, physical, social, and cultural aspects of human development.
 For instance, a course in gender roles could provide a backdrop for how to design ethical and gender sensitive policies.

 PhD candidates also explore many of today’s relevant issues.
 Among them, the effects of the digital age and critical issues faced by populations such as children, the LGBTQ community, and the elderly.
 In fact, some programs may provide learners with the opportunity to pursue an area of emphasis.